Zevas1993/ElectricianApp_New/Memory Bank/productContext.md

 ## User Experience Goals
 - **Ease of Use:** Simple and intuitive navigation and data entry.
 - **Accuracy:** Reliable calculations based on up-to-date NEC standards.
+The data loading and basic calculation issues in the Conduit Fill and Box Fill calculators have been resolved, contributing to improved accuracy and usability.
 - **Efficiency:** Speed up common tasks like calculations and documentation.
+The resolution of the Conduit Fill and Box Fill calculator issues enhances efficiency for tasks requiring these calculations.
 - **Organization:** Provide structured ways to manage jobs, inventory, and photos.
 - **Accessibility:** Make essential NEC information readily available.